 As a result, Taiwan is a strategic hub for Star Alliance and SkyTeam.
 Keep in mind that if you’re looking to fly to mainland China, we’ve put together the best ways to fly to mainland China with points and miles.

 All Nippon Airways (ANA) Mileage Club

 The first option we’re going to examine is the option that costs the least number of points.
-We love ANA because they offer phenomenal redemption rates, a lot of ways to earn ANA miles, and a great stopover/open-jaw allowance.
+We love ANA because it offers phenomenal redemption rates, a lot of ways to earn ANA miles, and a great stopover/open-jaw allowance.

-Furthermore, their booking process is relatively simple and can be completed entirely online.
+Furthermore, its booking process is relatively simple and can be completed entirely online.

 ANA employs region-based award pricing as follows:

 We’ll be analyzing both award charts for optimization purposes.
 If you fly on ANA, you can use its phenomenal stopover policy to visit Japan before continuing to Taiwan.
 Best of all, flying on ANA uses the least miles.

 This means that flying from North America to Taiwan via Japan on ANA will cost as little as 80,000 miles round-trip in business class.
 This is the mileage cost during low season, and the cost during regular and high season is 90,000 and 95,000 miles, respectively.